Kris Stadsgaard: Copenhagen

 In the 2013–14 season, Stadsgaard found his first team place at the club under threat following the arrival of Olof Mellberg.
 However, he soon lost his first team place, resulting him on the substitute bench, as well as, his own injury concern.
 Following his recovery from injury, Stadsgaard was given a handful of first team appearances for the rest of the season following the sale of Sigurðsson and Ottesen.
 Despite suffering from injury later on, he went on to make twenty–two appearances in all competitions in the 2013–14 season.

 The 2014–15 season saw Stadsgaard switched shirt from four to thirteen instead following the arrival of Per Nilsson.
 However, at the start of the 2014–15 season, Stadsgaard suffered a knee injury and required surgery as a result.
 Because of this, Stadsgaard never made an appearance in the 2014–15 season, as his recovery was delayed on numerous occasion.

 In the 2015–16 season, Stadsgaard continued to recover his knee injury since the start of the last season.
 By mid–August, he returned from injury and appeared as an unused substitute on three occasion throughout August.
 However, once again, Stadsgaard suffered another injury again, as well as, competitions and never appeared in the first team for the rest of the season.
 While recovering from injury, Stadsgaard's future at Copenhagen was in doubt after he was left out of the training camp in Dubai.
 At the end of the 2015–16 season, Stadsgaard's release by the club was confirmed.
 Because of his ongoing battle with injury, Stadsgaard announced his retirement from football.

 While spending two seasons on the sidelines with injuries, the club won both the league and the cup consecutively.

 International career

-In 2005, he played two matches for the Denmark under 20 team.
+In 2005, Stadsgaard played two matches for the Denmark under 20 team.

 Four years on, Stadsgaard was called up by the senior national team for the first time.
-On 12 August 2009 he debuted for the Denmark national football team against Chile.
+On 12 August 2009, he debuted for the Denmark national team against Chile.
 Playing out of position as a left back, he was directly involved in Chile's second goal, only a minute after his entrance.
 Despite the error, Rosenberg then Manager Erik Hamrén hoped that Stadsgaaard could be in the squad for the FIFA World Cup.
-However, Stadsgaard didn't make the cut.
+However, Stadsgaard did not make the cut.

 Stadsgaard was not recalled for the national team until November 2010, deputizing for the injured Bo Svensson and Simon Kjær in a friendly game against the Czech Republic.
 He replaced Mathias Jørgensen in the central defence at half-time, in a game that ultimately ended a 0–0 draw.